apache/jackrabbit/README.txt

 repositories include content management, document management, and records management systems.

-Jackrabbit is currently based on the Proposed Final Draft (PFD) version of the JCR 2.0 API defined by the Java Specification Request 283 (JSR 283, http://jcp.org/en/jsr/detail?id=283).
+Jackrabbit is currently based on a pre-release version of the JCR 2.0 API defined by the Java Specification Request 283 (JSR 283, http://jcp.org/en/jsr/detail?id=283).
 Version 1.0 of the JCR API was specified by JSR 170.

 Apache Jackrabbit is a project of the Apache Software Foundation.